lanl/wolf/README.md

 # 2. Set up the environment
 ## 2.1 Set up your conda env:
 Setup the correct conda environement.
+NOTE: Make sure you are in a bash session

 ```sh
 conda create -n wolf python=3.13  # Python version >=3.13